datascienceconfidential/datascienceconfidential.github.io/_posts/2026-05-14-is-logistic-regression-regression.md

 ___________________________

 <small>
-<a name="myfootnote1">1</a>: I'm a little wary of calling myself a data scientist these days, partly because I think the profession has been devalued by various attempts to cash in on its popularity, and partly because I think data science is becoming a bit of a toxic brand with all the [real-world harm]({{site.baseurl}}/economics/ai/llm/r/2026/01/07/so-how-much-does-openai-owe-us.html) being done by AI, data centres, mass surveillance, etc.
+<a name="myfootnote1">1</a>: I'm a little wary of calling myself a data scientist these days, partly because I think the profession has been devalued by various attempts to cash in on its popularity (leading to a glut of people with high confidence and low experience) and partly because I think data science is becoming a bit of a toxic brand with all the [real-world harm]({{site.baseurl}}/economics/ai/llm/r/2026/01/07/so-how-much-does-openai-owe-us.html) being done by AI, data centres, mass surveillance, etc.
 </small>

 <small>